-Cauliflower is low in calories but very high in vitamins and minerals, which makes it an important winter food.
+Cauliflower is low in calories but very high in vitamins and minerals, making it an important winter food.
 It is high in vitamin C, K, and B6.
 And also a good source of folates, manganese, and magnesium.
 Its high fiber content is very beneficial to the digestive system.

-Cauliflower is another superfood that not many people are aware of.
-It contributes to the overall health of the different body systems.
+Cauliflower is another superfood that contributes to the overall health of the different body systems.

 Creamy cauliflower leaves

-In this recipe, quickly sauté diced chicken breast in some olive oil, then add in the chopped cauliflower leaves.
-Give them a quick stir before seasoning with salt and pepper.
+In this recipe, quickly sauté diced chicken breast in olive oil, then add the chopped cauliflower leaves and give them a quick stir before seasoning with salt and pepper.
 For added flavor, sprinkle chopped rosemary leaves and finish it with a cup of heavy cream.

-This simple dish is my kids favorite, especially when I serve it with pasta.
+This simple dish is my kids’ favorite, especially with pasta.